 Don’t Forget to Respect These Waterfalls Around Hamilton

-Like any of the hiking near Hamilton, Ontario or anywhere in the world for that matter – nature isn’t a right, it’s a privilege.
+Like any hiking near Hamilton, Ontario or anywhere in the world for that matter – nature isn’t a right, it’s a privilege.
 Leave it in better shape than you arrived and if you see any garbage, pick it up.
 There may not always be trash facilities nearby, but I often bring a bag for garbage with me so I can do my part to keep our trails clean.

 Many of the trails here, especially those in conjunction with the Bruce Trail, run through private property.
 This means we should respect it even more as they are kind enough to allow us access.
 That kindness can be revoked at any time if we don’t treat the trails well!